DanielTrupp/DanielTrupp.github.io/essays/good-questions.md

   - StackOverflow
 ---

 A key part of programming is troubleshooting.
 Whether it be a minor bug or strange behavior, you're likely to have questions if you spend time programming.
 Some problems will be solved by rereading your code aloud to a rubber duck (or convenient friend), but others will prove too vexing to just puzzle through.
 Thankfully, we have the internet, and the ability to search problems online.
-In many cases, problems aren't totally unique and someone else has had the exact same problem or one very similar to it.
-In those cases, it'll pop up at the top of the suggestions in the search engine of your choice, usually on the website, stackoverflow.
+In many cases, problems aren't totally unique; someone else has had the exact same problem or one very similar to it.
+In those cases, it'll pop up at the top of the suggestions in the search engine of your choice, usually on Stack Overflow.
 There will be some cases however, where the problem you are looking for has yet to be identified by someone else.
-Those cases will have you being the poster to stackoverflow, and others answering your inquiry.
+In those cases, you will be the one posting to stackoverflow, and others answering your inquiry.

 ### Asking Good Questions